LifeBogger presents the Full Story of a French Football Legend who is best known by the Nickname; “Charm Striker”.

 Their daughter Jade was born on June 18, 2013.

 Olivier’s daughter, Jade Giroud, made his dad realize how difficult parenting could be.
 Olivier Giroud, who was never used to children, had to create more time to promote and support the physical, emotional, social, and intellectual development of his infant child.

 In November 2015, Olivier and Jennifer Giroud formalized Jennifer’s pregnancy on the red carpet of the Global Gift Gala in London.

-On March 7, 2016, Jennifer gives birth to a baby boy named Evan.
-Giroud dedicates his goals to his son, Evan whom he is so fond of.
+On March 7, 2016, Jennifer gave birth to a baby boy named Evan.
+Giroud dedicates his goals to his son, Evan, whom he is so fond of.